 Our annual incentive awards are formulaic and performance based.
-Our payouts are expressed as a percentage of an executive's base salary as set forth in the table below.
+The payout potential at each level of our plan is expressed as a percentage of an executive's base salary as set forth in the table below.
 Each year the Committee reviews bonus targets as well as target and actual total cash compensation paid to the named executive officers of our peer group to gauge the competitive level of our targets and ultimate payouts.
-Below we describe our annual incentive plan which was effective in 2013.
+Below we describe our annual incentive plan which was effective in 2014.